davidbannon/FPC_Laz_Install/readme.md

-To "install" FPC, you would do this in the directory with those files.
 First, look at the options -